 Of course this is all based on English language letter frequency.
 But their value as word components doesn't interest me.
 While I like the manufacture of, and ease of acquiring B-grams tiles, I decided the 100 tile distribution of Scrabble was more satisfying.
 So I bought copies of the former and designed using the latter.
 The first step was to rearrange the letters from most common to least (e.g. E/12, A/9, I/9, O/8, R/6, etc.).

 Then I boiled down dungeon components into an abstract symbology of 'straights,' 'bends,' 'Ts,' etc. representing hallways and rooms without regard to length and size.
 (Early experiments had me rolling dice to determine how many tiles long a hall was, or how many tiles were in each room.)
-I have PAGES of journals filled with these notes.
+I have pages and pages of journals filled with these notes.

-Eventually, 100 tiles was too much to wrestle with still.
+Eventually, 100 tiles were still too many.
 So I concentrated on filling out a table of basic shapes in a reasonable/minimalistic size and getting the distribution right.
 I ended up at a 6x6 table.
 I am a fan of the 'd66' roll and have been since I first saw it (I think in GW's Necromunda advancement roll tables).
 Basically you roll the d6 in sequence and treat them as the two digits of a number, so a 4 and then a 6 make 46, not 10 and not 64.
 You can roll the dice at the same time if they are different colors and you designate which one is the 'tens' die.
 This table allowed me to test the distribution before I marked up my pristine B-grams set with a Sharpie.
 It went something like this:

 The d66 table I used appears left of the dice.
 The dungeons I generated with them are below the dice.
 And to the bottom right are some preliminary tile laying rules.
 The marked up tiles on the left are the result of a bit of noodling around.
 I think I ended up wasting 4 tiles as I adjusted the distribution one way and another.
 Red tiles, by the way, represent halls and rooms that automatically present some kind of encounter (wandering monsters, guarded treasure, traps, etc.).